cerebralideas/Cerebral-Coding-Guide/html-guide.md

 		4. Try to use classes for CSS and ID's for Javascript.
 Using classes rather than ID's for CSS prevents many specificity problems, and encourages code reuse.

-	B. ### ID's
+	2. ### ID's

 		ID's must be unique and not shared with any other element in the document, they should follow the same naming pattern as classes and you can only have one ID per element.
 ID's should be reserved for JavaScript when possible.

-	C. ### Style
+	3. ### Style

 		Style attributes should never be used, ever!
 Use classes to style elements.

-	D. ### Events
+	4. ### Events

 		Inline Events like `onclick=""` should be used very carefully, if at all.
 Try to avoid mixing languages.

 4. ## Comments

-	A. Comments should be used anytime there is ambiguity or complexity.
+	1. Comments should be used anytime there is ambiguity or complexity.
 If you are using PHP `includes` then a comment explaining what is being included is always a good idea.

-	B. Use comments for closing tags that could be far from there opening tag.
+	2. Use comments for closing tags that could be far from there opening tag.
 This helps debug issues where finding a close tag for a div can be near impossible when there are 20 div's between it and it's opening tag.

 		Example: